Understanding Children's Dialogue in Writing

 One Year Old

-At one year old, children will begin to point to body parts when asked and may begin to ask simple questions themselves, such as “what?” or “where?”
+Children will begin to point to body parts when asked and may begin to ask simple questions themselves, such as “what?” or “where?”
 According to NIDCD, their vocabulary should grow to about fifty words, though they might not always be easily understood.

 Two Years Old

+Children have a word for almost everything by two years old, start to understand opposites and develop object permanence.
+They’ll also begin to ask the dreaded “why?”
 Their speech may still leave off some ending sounds, according to NIDCD, but they can generally be understood by their family or those close to them.

 Three Years Old